Cubitect/cubiomes/README.md

 #### Biome Filters

 Biome filters provide a way of generating an area, but only if that area contains certain biomes.
-Rather than generating first and then checking that the area contains what we want, the requirements are tested during the generation process.
+Rather than generating an area first and then checking that it contains what we want, the requirements are tested during the generation process.
 This can be a dramatic speed up, particularly if we require several wildly different biomes.

 ```C
 // find seeds that have certain biomes near the origin